Brazzo978/CmpUnlocker-100-210/README.md

 | `10de:1db4` | Tesla V100 PCIe 16 GB | Already a V100; no CMP restriction to lift | Reference identity |
 | other | Other CMP or GV100 board | Not validated by this project | Not allow-listed |

-Only the `10de:1d84` software path is implemented by this repository.
-The `1df4` link points to an independent project, while both strap-mod entries are hardware conversions rather than features of this code.
-Read-only telemetry may return useful data on other NVML devices, but that does not make any write path supported.
-Do not bypass model, PCI-ID, firmware, driver, VBIOS, BDF or UUID gates.

 ## Deployment paths